MicrosoftDocs/win32/desktop-src/medfound/how-to-play-a-file-clip.md

 ---
-Description: This topic describes how to play a segment of a media file in MFPlay, by setting the start and stop times for playback. ms.assetid: cd761a4a-42ad-4994-b1b8-0946d29c3d8b
+description: This topic describes how to play a segment of a media file in MFPlay, by setting the start and stop times for playback. ms.assetid: cd761a4a-42ad-4994-b1b8-0946d29c3d8b
 title: How to Play a File Clip ms.topic: article